Supplier Standards Code of Conduct

 2. Scope of application

-The Code prescribes the non-negotiable, minimum standards that Hino expects its suppliers to adhere to.
-We expect the practices and standards stipulated in this Code to be extended to all our suppliers’ partners and promoted within their own respective supply chains.
-As such, Hino expects its suppliers to provide evidence of compliance with the provisions of this Code, upon request, in a timely manner.
-Hino reserves the right to terminate any agreements or business relationships if suppliers contravene the provisions contained in the Code.
+This Code prescribes the non-negotiable, minimum standards that Hino expects its Suppliers to adhere to.
+We expect the practices and standards stipulated in this Code to be extended to all our Suppliers’ partners and promoted within their own respective supply chains.
+As such, Hino expects its Suppliers to provide evidence of compliance with the provisions of this Code, upon request, in a timely manner.

 3. Modern Slavery